yuxi-liu-wired/cheela/src/dragonsegg/contact5.md

 "The radiation is from a thermal source," Seiko retorted.

 Abdul paused as her reply sank in.
 "They are signaling to us with the neutron star equivalent of American Indian smoke signals!" he said.
-"And each one of those crude pulses is made in four microseconds&mdash;Great Allah!
+"And each one of those crude pulses is made in four microseconds---Great Allah!
 That means that those beings must live something like a million times faster than we do!
 And I have been sending the laser pulses at a rate of about once per second.
 To them that is like a million seconds between pulses."

 Seiko quickly did the calculation for him.
 "As if it were about a week between pulses."